 Phases of clinical trials

-Clinical drug development is often described as consisting of five phases ( (Phase 0 to IV).
-Clinical trials happen in these phases during which different questions are answered and each phase builds on the results of previous phases.
+Clinical drug development often consists of five phases ( (Phase 0 to IV).
+Clinical trials happen in these phases to answer different questions and each phase builds on the results of previous phases.

 |Phase 0||Pharmacokinetics, particularly oral bioavailability and half-life of the drug||Small, subtherapeutic|